dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 --------------------

 You can launch published Dockstore notebooks to the following environments:

-- Google Colab TODO link
+* :doc:`Google Colab <../launch-with/google-colab-launch-with>`
-- GitHub Codespaces
+* :doc:`GitHub Codespaces <../launch-with/github-codespaces-launch-with>`
-- mybinder.org
+* :doc:`MyBinder <../launch-with/mybinder-launch-with>`

 .. note:: Some of these environments have requirements and quirks that could affect if and how well your notebook will run.
-Click the above links for more details.
+For more details, click the above links.

-For example, to launch a notebook in Google Colab, navigate to the public notebook page on Dockstore, and click on the *Google Colab* link on the *Launch With* panel at upper right.
+For example, to launch a notebook in Google Colab, navigate to the public notebook page on Dockstore, and click on the *Google Colab* button on the *Launch with* panel at upper right.
 In a new window, the notebook will open in Google Colab.

 .. figure:: /assets/images/docs/launch-with-google-colab.png